hot-meal/coding-guide/README.md

 4. Visual
 5. Misc

-Positioning is first as it can remove an element from the document flow and override any box model related styles.
+Positioning first as it can remove an element from the document flow and override any box model related styles.

 Whether it’s flex, float, grid, or table, then follows as it determines a component’s dimensions, placement, and alignment.